 As for defeating the auto valve in order to enhance cold starts, there are many ways to do this.
 Simply removing the valve and adding a tee fitting is what many do.
 Others modify the valve itself, and there are a couple ways to do this.
 In any case, care should be taken.
 The manual tank-mounted petcock should be turned to the "off" position each time the bike is parked, for insurance against hydrolock.
 For more protection, remove the bowl overflow hoses, or fit individual hoses, or if a 79 model CBX and the hoses are important from an aesthetics standpoint, at least fit the later 6-2 hose system.

-Coming back to the other reasons CBXs can be hard to start, starting is optimized on the CBX by making sure the idle jets are clean and to proper size (this really requires removal), by ensuring that the choke system works properly (which I do during a rebuild -- I also offer a mod that ensures positive choke function), by remembering that a week to ten days lowers the float bowl fuel levels and thus more time is needed for starting (so patience is needed, or an auto valve bypass), by fitting high performance ignition coils and maximzing plug gaps as a resulting benefit, by ensuring the CBX's ignition pulsers are gapped properly (as they age they require closer and closer gaps), and by not allowing the fuel to get stale.
+Coming back to the other reasons CBXs can be hard to start, starting is optimized on the CBX by making sure the idle jets are clean and to proper size (this really requires removal), by ensuring that the choke system works properly (which I do during a rebuild -- I also offer a mod that ensures positive choke function), by remembering that a week to ten days lowers the float bowl fuel levels and thus more time is needed for starting (so patience is needed), by fitting high performance ignition coils and maximzing plug gaps as a resulting benefit, by ensuring the CBX's ignition pulsers are gapped properly (as they age they require closer and closer gaps), and by not allowing the fuel to get stale.